 - 6 large eggs

-- 50ml almond milk (or use cows milk if not dairy-free)
+- 50 ml almond or other non-dairy milk, or use cows milk if not dairy-free (¼ cup)

 - Peel the onions and slice into crescents.
 Heat the olive oil in a large skillet over a medium heat and saute the onions for 5 minutes until softened and starting to brown slightly.

-- Meanwhile, slice the pepper, discarding the stem, seeds and membranes, and cut the courgettes into 4-5mm slices.
+- Meanwhile, slice the pepper, discarding the stem, seeds and membranes.
+Cut the courgettes into 4-5mm slices.

 - Add the red pepper and courgette to the pan with the oregano, paprika and black pepper, and continue to cook, stirring occasionally, for another 5-10 minutes.